-- who need adoption, but it is helpful to know about your initial thoughts and if those change as you go through training and assessment.
-Do you have an idea of the age, sex and number of children you hope to adopt? - How have you come to this view?
-Have your thoughts changed about this over time? - How would this fit into your current family situation? - Have you thought about adopting siblings or a larger sibling group?
-What do you see as the benefits and any drawbacks? - Could you consider a child whose development is uncertain or who has specific learning difficulties or a physical disability?
+- Do you have an idea of the age, sex and number of children you hope to adopt? - How have you come to this view?
+Have your thoughts changed about this over time? - How would this fit into your current family situation? - We know that around 70% of children in adoptive or permanent fostering families in Scotland are living apart from at least one of their birth siblings.
+Have you thought about adopting siblings or a larger sibling group?
+What do you see as the benefits and any drawbacks? - In the event that the child you adopt has been separated from their sibling(s), what would you do to manage this? - Could you consider a child whose development is uncertain or who has specific learning difficulties or a physical disability?
 Could you consider a child with ongoing health issues?
-Give some examples of things you feel confident in managing, or would need support with, or feel you couldn't manage. - Is there any behaviour that you would feel unable or unsure of managing (e.g. relationship difficulties, aggressive behaviour, sexualised behaviour)?
+Give some examples of things you feel confident in managing, or would need support with, or feel you couldn't manage.

+Is there any behaviour that you would feel unable or unsure of managing (e.g. relationship difficulties, aggressive behaviour, sexualised behaviour)?
 Do you think this would change if you were able to receive training and support in these areas?